Passwords

 INVALID_RESET_TOKENReset token is missing, expired, consumed, or has too many failed attempts.

-PASSWORD_CONFIG_INVALIDProject's password configuration isn't valid (e.g. missing reset mode).
+PASSWORD_CONFIG_INVALIDProject's password configuration isn't valid (for example, a missing reset mode).

 PASSWORD_RESET_TARGET_URL_REQUIREDReset mode is Send a reset link but no target URL is set.